 GenerationLove protects from Fake und Scam.

-The good news is, however, that thousands of sincere people are longing to love and be loved and to find their match.
+The good news is, that thousands of sincere people are longing to love and be loved and to find their match.
 And because GenerationLove is protecting users from scam, you can enjoy a safe dating search on GenerationLove.
+Nevertheless, some basic rules should be observed when dating online.

 We make every effort to keep GenerationLove free of scammers.
 We actively work against scams and do our utmost to protect our clients from abuse.